usmansaleem/kt-vertx/README.md

      docker build -t <sometag> .

-To run the docker image, following command can be used
+To run the docker image (both non-SSL and SSL), following command can be used

-    docker run -itd -e keyValue -e certValue -p 8443:8443 -p 8080:8080 <sometag>
+    docker run -itd -e BLOG_KEY -e BLOG_CERT -p 8443:8443 -p 8080:8080 <sometag>